Home > Mortgage Rates 2026

 What is the current 30-year mortgage rate in 2026?+

-As of April 2026, the average 30-year fixed mortgage rate is 6.37% according to the Freddie Mac Primary Mortgage Market Survey (PMMS).
-This is the headline rate for conventional loans with good credit (740+ FICO) and 20% down.
-Your actual rate will vary based on credit score, loan-to-value ratio, loan type, and lender.
-Rates have settled into the 6.0-6.5% range after declining from the 7.0-7.5% highs of late 2023 and 2024.
+Per the Freddie Mac Primary Mortgage Market Survey (PMMS) for the week ending 2 July 2026, the average 30-year fixed mortgage rate is 6.43% and the 15-year fixed is 5.79%.
+PMMS is published weekly each Thursday at 10am ET.
+This is the national average for conventional loans with good credit (740+ FICO) and 20% down.
+Your actual rate will vary based on credit score, loan-to-value ratio, loan type, and lender pricing per the Fannie Mae LLPA matrix.

 Should I wait for rates to drop before buying?+